top of page

 In Neither Liberal nor Conservative: Ideological Innocence in the American Public, the authors argue that, as Philip Converse was known for saying, most people are "ideologically innocent."
 They argue that "political preferences arise less from ideological differences than from the attachments and antagonisms of group life."

 For people interested in depolarization, it helps to understand the narratives of both political groups.
-I think the books below are helpful for this.
+I think the books in the next couple sections are helpful for this.
 Most of these books weren't written with depolarization in mind; they were written mainly as criticism.
 But any work that helps us see what there is to criticize about a group can play a role in depolarization efforts.

-Also, when two groups become very polarized against each other, people take more extreme, non-negotiable stances on issues (for example, see Druckman et al 2021 study or book Mutual Radicalization).
+Also, when two groups become very polarized against each other, people take more extreme, non-negotiable stances on issues (for example, see this Druckman et al 2021 study).
 Our us-versus-them anger at and pessimism about the other side can make our stances on issues more extreme, and make us less willing to negotiate.
 And we can have an instinctual tendency to take the opposite stance of our enemies.
 This means that sometimes the things that are most bothering us about "the other side" are being caused by the anger directed at them from our group.
-We are sometimes helping create the very things we're angry about.
+We are sometimes helping create the very things we're angry about (and here's a podcast episode about this).

 Understanding criticisms of your group is also important because making your own group less polarizing may be the only way to help reduce polarization.
 This is because we can only change our own group; we can't influence the other group.
 For more about these ideas, see my talk with group psychology researcher Matthew Hornsey, or this piece where I make the case for why criticizing one's own group is important.